 Responsive search ads (RSAs) have been a core element of Google Search advertising for several years now, boasting potential benefits of increased flexibility, reduced effort and improved performance for advertisers.
-While some advertisers prefer the control of expanded text ads (ETAs), Google is essentially eliminating ETAs starting June 30, 2022 in favor of responsive ads.
+While some advertisers prefer the control of expanded text ads (ETAs), Google essentially eliminated ETAs in June 2022 in favor of responsive ads.
 In this article, we’ll cover the differences in ad types and tips for creating effective RSAs for your Google Search campaigns.

 The Difference Between Expanded Text Ads & Responsive Search Ads